 Positive Discipline: What is a Time-In?

-You approach your child and remind them it is not okay to use their hands when they are upset, you remove your child from the situation and ask your child to sit with you.
-Then you help your child work through some big feelings and repair the situation.
+You approach your child and remind them it is not okay to use their hands when upset.
+You remove your child from the situation and ask them to sit with you.
+Then, you help your child work through some big feelings and repair the situation.

-The big difference from a time-out is that in a time-in rather than leave the child alone, the caregiver sits with the child and helps co-regulate big emotions and helps to guide the repair of the situation.
+The big difference from a time-out is that in a time-in, rather than leaving the child alone, the caregiver sits with the child and helps co-regulate big emotions and helps to guide the repair of the situation.

 There are three things a Time-In must include to be effective: Acknowledging Emotion, Setting Limits on Behavior, and Repair/Redirection.

 Acknowledging how your child feels helps to diffuse their inappropriate behavior.
 Once children feel understood, so much of the behavior melts away.
-Often the behavior is just an immature attempt of trying to express emotion.
+Often, the behavior is just an immature attempt to express emotion.
 Time-ins allow your child to grow and learn about feelings and relationships.